 - Use trackable phone numbers on landing pages so you can track call conversions

 - If using forms, remove unnecessary fields and keep them as short as possible

-Optimized landing pages are not JUST for paid ads or paid online marketing.
+Optimized landing pages are not JUST for paid ads or paid online search marketing.
 Optimized landing pages can be targeted organic pages on your website - such as product pages or lead gen pages - so be sure to give your organic site pages the same strategic thought for the goal objectives as you would a landing page for paid search!